Why should I share my experience through the platform?

 The platform provides a space for all staff who have experienced or witnessed racism within their working life at Amnesty’s International Secretariat to anonymously share the emotional, physical and professional impact that it had or continues to have on them.
 We recognize that sharing an experience or pattern of racism may prompt staff to recount or relive challenging experiences and be upsetting, but hope each experience shared to the platform is a stepping stone towards creating a more equitable and inclusive work environment for all staff, guided by the current experience of racialized colleagues.

-The platform also provides staff who witness racism with a space to act in solidarity with racialised colleagues.
+The platform also provides staff who witness racism with a space to act in solidarity with racialized colleagues.
 People may worry about disclosing an incident involving a colleague who has perpetrated racism.
 The emphasis and objective of the platform is not to punish, create tension or division.
 The objective is to build our collective knowledge and understanding of how racism continues to manifest at the IS and to design more effective collective solutions and corrective policies.

 Completing the form to make a submission will take approximately 15-30 minutes. depending on the level of detail you wish to provide.